 A to Z: Abnormality of Gait (Gait Abnormality)

 Gait abnormalities are common in young children.
-The types most often seen are in-toeing (when the feet turn inward) and out-toeing (when the feet turn outward).
-These conditions are not painful and usually resolve on their own as the child develops.
+In kids, common types of gait problems include in-toeing (when the feet turn inward) and out-toeing (when the feet turn outward).
+These aren't painful and often clear up on their own as kids grow.
+If they don't, a doctor may recommend special shoes, casts, or leg braces.
+Sometimes, doctors can fix the problem with surgery.

-If a gait abnormality is not self-correcting, a doctor may recommend special shoes, casts, or leg braces.
-Some cases might require surgery.
 Physical therapy can help someone with a gait problem learn to walk more easily and safely.
-A walker or cane might be advised for someone with poor balance.
+A walker or cane can help if someone has poor balance.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.